mzellhuber/shopper-challenge-mzellhuber/README.md

 ## Usage

 The application was developed with Ruby 2.5.0p0 and Rails 5.1.5.
-The database for the development environment is sqlite3 and for production is Postgres (For usage with Heroku).
+The database for the development environment is Postgres (For usage with Heroku).
 In the project directory:

 ```bash
 $ bundle install